Himalayan Sanctuaries

 • Toy Train in Darjeeling

-• Nepali Dinner with cultural show
+• An exclusive Nepali Dinner with a cultural show

 • Bhutan Visa Fee